jinghuayao/jinghuayao_leetcode_solutions/README.md

 My python solutions to leetcode problems.
 The leetcode webpage is https://leetcode.com/.
-I made an effort to solve these problems in an easy-to-understand way, emphasize code readability rather than pursuing shortest possible solutions, and emphasize fundamental data structures and algorithms rather than pursuing technicalities.
+I made an effort to solve these problems in an easy-to-understand way, emphasize code readability rather than pursuing shortest possible solutions, and emphasize fundamental data structures and algorithms rather than pursuing unnecessary technicalities.
 In Chinese, we can summarize the above princiles as follows:

                             宁拙毋巧， 宁朴勿华.